-The location of TreeHugger is a ground of ‘architectural homicides’ that took place between the 1800s and the 1970s.
+The location is a ground of ‘architectural homicides’ that took place between the 1800s and the 1970s.
 Even though the architects talk tongue-in-cheek about these ‘victims’, this project has been designed to wipe the slate clean and trump what came before it – for the sake of sustainability at least.

 The minds behind TreeHugger – MoDus Architects